Comorin Navratra Thali Review : 10+ Dishes That Spell Navratra Magic

 Where can you get it from?

-The Comorin Navratri Thali is available at the restaurant and can also be picked up for taking away.
-Comorin does not deliver this, and you will not find this on any food delivery app.
+The Comorin Navratri Thali, one of the best Navratri Thali in Gurgaon, is available at the restaurant and can also be picked up for taking away.
+Comorin deals do not cover at-home deliveries, and you will not find this on any food delivery app.
 Our thali was sent for tasting by the restaurant, in a regular take away packaging.

 Our Review Of The Comorin Navratra Thali